 The Storyteller Tells a Story of Faith…

 Ephesians 2:10 “For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 (NIV)

 “In May of 2009,” says Dorcas Sherman (MZ), “I attended a banquet at the former Grace United Methodist Church in Carlisle.
 It was held to help educate people about Carlisle C.A.R.E.S.
 They also wanted to recognize and thank those who had contributed both money and time to help make this newly formed program a success.”
 People in the area were noticing an increase of the homeless trying to find shelter in all kinds of weather – more than they ever saw before.
 Some talked about what to do and how to help before coming up with a few positive suggestions.
-Dorcas continues, “C.A.R.E.S. had its roots from Grace (now First United Methodist Church of Carlisle).
+Dorcas continues, “C.A.R.E.S. had its roots from Grace (now Carlisle United Methodist Church).
 Members of the church and the community were noticing how frequently homeless people were sitting on and lying down on their church steps.
 It seems there were members of Grace who felt that God had placed this problem on their hearts.
 It was theirs to come up with a solution.
 The C.A.R.E.S. program of today is the result of the hard work of all those who cared enough to do something about the homeless in our community.”

 It seems homelessness weighed heavily on Dorcas’ heart as well.
 “A short time after that dinner, I attended an orientation class for volunteers,” she says.
 “Two weeks later, I spent three nights with a retired, registered nurse.
 She had been with the program since day 1.
 She showed me the ropes, answered my questions – watching her interact with people helped greatly.
 Volunteers shouldn’t ask personal questions of the guests, but instead be ready to listen if they want to talk.”